Palimbang

-Palimbang, officially the Municipality of Palimbang (Banwa sang Palimbang; Bayan ng Palimbang; Inged nu Palimbang, Jawi: ايڠايد نو ڤاليمبڠ), is a 2nd class municipality in the province of Sultan Kudarat, Philippines.
+Palimbang, officially the Municipality of Palimbang (Banwa sang Palimbang; Bayan ng Palimbang; Inged nu Palimbang, Jawi: ايڠايد نو ڤليمبڠ), is a municipality in the province of Sultan Kudarat, Philippines.
 According to the 2020 census, it has a population of 92,828 people.

 It was incorporated on August 14, 1959, through Executive Order No. 350 by President Carlos P. Garcia.

 Their annual feast named Kalilang sa Biwang is celebrated every 11 November.

 History

 In the early days of the coming of Shariff Kabunsuan in Mindanao, Palimbang was not yet a dot on any geographical map of the island.
 This place was a mere abode of the primitive people whom we call not the cultural minority or highlander.

 According to Tarsila, there was a tremendous change in the society due to the spread out of Islam in the coastal areas widely known as Biwang, which later paved a way toward Islamic Civilization of the inhabitants.
 Palimbang at that time was locally known as Pula a tree widely grown in the place.
-A group of fishermen from Palimbang, Indonesia was lifted by strong winds and accidentally docked at the mouth of Pula River.
+A group of fishermen from Palembang, Indonesia was lifted by strong winds and accidentally docked at the mouth of Pula River.
 They were warmly welcomed by the native datus headed by Sondalo Tambuto.
 The hospitality shown to them reigned in their hearts and drawn the visitors to settle and intermarry with the native Muslims.
 A new community was developed and later named Palimbang, in honor of the fishermen's hometown, which now remained the name of the municipality.